nzaghini/react-native-graphql-addc-2018/README.md

     - Make sure apollo is installed with `npm install -g apollo`
     - Run `yarn generate:graphql` to generate types into src/queries/models from src/queries/queries.graphql.js
     - Check out the relative package.json script for more details
+- ✅ Navigation to Movie details page with react-navigation
+- ✅ Navigation and user interaction with TouchableHighlight